 - removal of the ovaries and fallopian tubes in their entirety.

 Although an experienced gynecologic surgeon can perform an oophorectomy, it is important for a surgeon to be familiar with this high-risk protocol and have experience in prophylactic oophorectomy for high-risk women.
 Many facilities refer high-risk women to specialists known as gynecologic-oncologists: although these specialists often treat ovarian cancer, they are also trained in spotting abnormalities that might indicate cancer, are familiar with the high-risk protocol which should be followed for prophylactic surgery and can perform full staging if a cancer is found.
 Some facilities will schedule prophylactic oophorectomy with a gynecologist, but will have a gynecologic-oncologist available in case an abnormality is found.
-You can find a gynecologic-oncologist near you through the website for the Society of Gynecologic Oncologists.
+You can find a gynecologic-oncologist near you through the Foundation for Women's Cancer website.